gongminmin/KlayGE/README.md

 ## Bug Reports & Feature Requests

 If you've noticed a bug or have an idea that you'd like to see come real, why not work on it?
-Bug reports and feature requests are typically submitted to the issue tracker on our Trac system http://www.klayge.org/trac.
+Bug reports and feature requests are typically submitted to the issue tracker https://github.com/gongminmin/KlayGE/issues.

 ## Engineering Workflow